Choose your language

 Use our multimedia maps, and explore the family pictures, archival material, and personal stories of 21 Jewish Holocaust survivors to get a unique insight into Europe’s rich Jewish heritage, and to discover sites of Jewish life in towns in Moldova, Ukraine, Belarus and Lithuania.

-The Ponary Forest is a forest where thousands of Jews from Vilnius and the surrounding region were murdered.
+The Ponary Forest was the site of thousands of murders of Jews from Vilnius and the surrounding region.
 Located just over 10 kilometres south of Vilnius, the forest was chosen as a murder site because of its deep pits and proximity to the train tracks.
-Most Jews in the Vilnius ghettos were sent to be murdered at Ponary, aside from those who were highly skilled or capable of hard labour and were sent to camps in nearby regions.
+Most of the Jews that were in the Vilnius ghettos, both one and two, were sent to be murdered at Ponary, aside from those who were highly skilled or capable of hard labour and were sent to camps in nearby regions.

 Between June 1941 and July 1944, over 75,000 people were murdered at Ponary.
-While most of the victims were Jewish citizens, other victims included Soviet prisoners of war, and local oppositionists of the Nazi regime.
-The victims were taken to the murder site, where they were ultimately shot, buried, and their corpses burned.
+While most of the victims were Jewish citizens, others were Soviet prisoners of war and local oppositionists of the Nazi regime.
+Victims were taken to the murder site where they were ultimately shot, buried, and their corpses burned (Yad Vashem).